Rexezuge-GameServers/Left4Dead2-Base/README.md

 This container (`Base`) serves as the foundational layer for all Left4Dead2 dedicated server image variants, providing shared dependencies and a consistent build environment.

-**It is not intended to be executed directly**.
+⚠️ This image is not intended to be executed directly.
 Instead, it provides essential dependencies for upper layers in the build process.

-## Execution Notes
+## Executable Variants

-While the `Base` container itself is not runnable, the following target containers built on top of it **can be executed**:
+The following containers are built on top of `Base` and are designed to be run:

-- `Default (no extension)`: The standard asset layer without any compression or post-processing.
-- `Full`: The full version of the static assets, uncompressed.
-- `Full-Squash`: A compressed and merged version optimized for production deployment.
+* Default (no extension): Standard game server with customer-managed releases and minimal modifications.
+* Full: Game server with centrally managed full content, including all maps and assets.
+* Full-Squash: Optimized production image with merged layers and full compressed assets.
+* Full-Slim: A lighter version of Full, with select assets removed for streamlined deployments.

 ## Dependency Tree